ExpediaGroup/styx/docs/user-guide/configure-overview.md

 ## Configuring Styx

-Styx supports a file-based configuration.
-A YAML file can be specified using the system property `YAML_CONFIG_LOCATION=your/file/path`.
+Styx supports a YAML file-based configuration.
+The YAML file can be specified using the system property `YAML_CONFIG_LOCATION=your/file/path`.
 By default, the file is read from the classpath at `classpath:conf/environment/styx-config.yaml`.
 Additionally, all these properties can be overwritten using environment variables with the same name as the property.